Bengali input methods: Bangla Jatiyo

-Bangla Jatiyo Keyboard (National, জাতীয়) layout developed by Bangladesh Computer Council.
+Bangla Jatiyo Keyboard (জাতীয়) layout developed by the Bangladesh Computer Council.
 It is considered to be the standard layout and used as the official layout in Bangladesh.

 In 2004, an initiative was taken to develop a national Bangla computer keyboard.
-The initiative was taken to solve the problem caused by the existence of multiple keyboards (such as Bijoy, Bashundhara, Munier, Borno, Lekhoni etc.) in Bangladesh during that period, to set a standard standard of Bengali keyboard.
+The initiative was taken to solve the problem caused by the existence of multiple keyboards (such as Bijoy, Bashundhara, Munier, Borno, Lekhoni etc.) in Bangladesh during that period, to set a standard layout of Bengali keyboard.
 In view of this, the Bangladesh Computer Council completed the task of formulating the National Bangla Computer Keyboard by reviewing the various Bangla keyboards existing in the country.

 Following the review of Bangladesh Computer Council, BSTI declared the keyboard as the national standard for Bengali computer keyboard known as Bangladesh Standard BDS 1738:2004.
-Letters and symbols are arranged in total 4 levels in Jatiyo Bangla keyboard.
-The most frequently used letters, symbols and ligatures are arranged in the 1st and 2nd levels, while the less frequently used letters and symbols are placed in the 3rd and 4th levels.
+Letters and symbols are arranged in a total of four levels in Jatiyo Bangla keyboard.
+The most frequently used letters, symbols and ligatures are arranged in the first and second levels, while the less frequently used letters and symbols are placed in the third and fourth levels.

 Meanwhile, the National Committee on Standardization of Bengali Language in Information Technology felt the need to modernize the existing National Bengali Computer Keyboard.
 In view of this, BCC carried out the modernization work and sent it to BSTI, which approved the work as BDS 1738:2018.
 Bangladesh Computer Council develops Windows and Linux software for national keyboard use.

 In 2017, Bangladesh Computer Council revised the national keyboard layout and announced the most popular Bijoy keyboard layout as the national keyboard layout.